Multimodal hierarchical Variational AutoEncoders with Factor Analysis latent space: Experiments

-The private latent variables $\XD$ and $\XC$ codify the information of each domain, while the global space $\Z$ enables information transference between both domains.
+The embedded latent variables $\mathbf{Z}^{(F)}$ and $\mathbf{Z}^{(C)}$ codify the information of each domain, while the global space $\G$ allows the transference of information between both domains.
 We can use this to apply domain adaption by translating images from one domain to the other.
-For this purpose, first, we get two CelebA images and project them to their private latent space as $\mathbf{z}^{(C)}_{1,:}$ and $\mathbf{z}^{(C)}_{2,:}$.
-Then, we project them to the shared latent space $\mathbf{g}^{(*)}_{1,:}, \mathbf{g}^{(*)}_{2,:}$ to, later, sample from the cartoon private latent space $\XD\sim\N(\Zp\WD, \tauD)$, obtaining $\mathbf{z}^{(D)}_{1,:}$ and $\mathbf{z}^{(D)}_{2,:}$.
-Now, we interpolate the private representation of each pair of images in each domain using the convex combination
+For this purpose, we first obtain two CelebA images and project them into their embedded latent space as $\mathbf{z}^{(F)}_{1,:}$ and $\mathbf{z}^{(F)}_{2,:}$.
+Then, we project them onto the shared latent space $\mathbf{g}_{1,:}, \mathbf{g}_{2,:}$ to, later, sample from the cartoon embedded space obtaining $\mathbf{z}^{(C)}_{1,:}$ and $\mathbf{z}^{(C)}_{2,:}$.
+Now, we interpolate the embedded representation in each domain using the convex combination